 - Awareness of local standards and laws.

 Some courses that I can recommend for sure are the courses from EC-Council’s cybersecurity certification programs.
 The Certified Ethical Hacker (CEH) course is one of the most valuable certifications that an individual can have.
 EC-Council was the pioneer in this field.
 Nowadays there are many vendors dealing with cybersecurity targeting different groups.
-Anyway, this type of training will give you the essential knowledge needed to work in this field, but really, the proficiency of the individual depends on the person itself, because after the training the person should practice a lot in order to gain a high level of proficiency.
+Anyway, this type of training will give you the essential knowledge needed to work in this field, but really, the amount of proficiency varies from person to person since after training, practice is necessary to get a high level of proficiency.